Exam FAM Sample Questions, Free and Interactive

 Why FAM Samples Earn Their Reputation

 FAM is the bridge exam.
 P and FM test math and finance; the FSA-track exams test deep actuarial work; FAM is the first exam where you have to think like an actuary, not a mathematician.
-The samples train exactly this shift.
+The samples train exactly that shift.

 FAM has more "did you read the stem carefully" questions than any other preliminary exam.
 Inflation adjustments to deductibles, coverage modifications applied per-claim vs. per-policy-year, mortality assumptions that change at a specific age.
-The SOA writes these to catch candidates who pattern-match instead of reading.
+The SOA writes these to catch candidates who pattern-match instead of read.
 Sample-question practice trains the careful-reading reflex.

 Three Tactics for the 262 Items